David-Inkheart/alx-higher_level_programming/0x06-python-classes/README.md

 * *Write a class Square that defines a square by: (based on 0-square.py)*

-> Private instance attribute: size
+> Private instance attribute: size.

 > Instantiation with size (no type/value verification)

 > You are not allowed to import any module

 ### **2. Size validation**